MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 6. When prompted, enter some text and review the language that is detected by the service.
 For example, try entering "Goodbye", "Au revoir", and "Hasta la vista".
 7. When you have finished testing the application, enter "quit" to stop the program.

+> **Note**: Some languages that require Unicode character sets may not be recognized in this simple console application.

 ## More information